bradcerasani/bradcerasani.me/content/writing/the-black-pixel-web-stack/index.md

 ---
 title: The Black Pixel Web Stack
-description: A post written shortly after the formalization of Black Pixel's Web Services team, evangelizing our preferred tools and technologies.
+description: Written shortly after the formalization of Black Pixel's Web Services team, this post features our go-to tools and technologies for developing great experiences.
 date: '2016-06-08'
 ---